anisjonischkeit/reason-hasura-auth-server/README.md

 # Reason Native Hasura Authentication Server

 This is a sample that shows how a simple Reason Native authentication server for Hasura could look.
+Code can be found in `auth-server/lib`

 ## Running the server